-Purpose Page 2

-Full Circle Grief Center Page 4

-Grief and Loss Pages 5-9

-Children, Teens and Grief : Pages 10-20

-Perinatal Loss and Death of an Infant Pages 21-23

-Suicide Loss • Pages 24-26

-When Additional Support is Needed Pages 27-31

-Self-Care Page 32

-Rituals and Remembrance : Page 33

-How to Help and Support Grieving Families : Page 34

-Community Bereavement Support Services Pages 35-48

-Online Grief and Bereavement Services • Pages 49-50

-Book List for Grief and Loss Pages 51-62

-Thoughts from a Grieving Mother : Pages 62-64

-Affirmations and Aspirations Pages 65-66
+Purpose Page 2 Full Circle Grief Center Page 4 Grief and Loss Pages 5-11 Children, Teens, and Grief Pages 12-22 Perinatal Loss and Death of an Infant Pages 23-25 Suicide Loss Pages 26-28 Overdose Loss Pages 29-30 When Additional Support is Needed Pages 31-35 Self-Care Page 36 Rituals and Remembrance Page 37 How to Help and Support Grieving Families Page 38 Community Bereavement Support Services Pages 39-52 Online Grief and Bereavement Services Pages 53-54 Book List for Grief and Loss Pages 55-67 How to Help a Grieving Family Pages 67-69 Affirmations and Aspirations Pages 70

 Full Circle's mission is to provide comprehensive, professional grief support to children, adults, families, and communities.
-We are a comprehensive grief resource center, serving Central Virginia, that offers those who are grieving creative ways to express their grief and remember their loved one.
-Our organization offers grief counseling groups, individual counseling services, and educational programs for children, adults, and families.
+We are a comprehensive grief resource center that offers those who are grieving creative ways to express their grief and remember their loved one.
+Our organization offers grief support groups, individual counseling services, and educational programs for children, adults, and families.

-We enroll individuals and families in our programs, refer them to community organizations or professionals who can provide additional services, and communicate with them on a regular basis.
-All of our services are provided by counselors or social workers with extensive experience in the bereavement field.
-Our professionals have the training, knowledge, and experience to properly support children, adolescents, and adults and develop a customized plan that will assist them in the best possible way.
+All of our services are provided by counselors or social workers with extensive experience in the bereavement field, as well as providing trauma-informed care.
+Our professionals have the training, knowledge, and experience to properly support children, adolescents, and adults, and develop a customized plan that will assist them in the best possible way.
 Full Circle strives to create a compassionate place where individuals and families feel comfortable, find ongoing support and resources, share their experiences, and begin healing.

-We have created an environment where personal relationships are built with each individual and family and these connections are cultivated throughout their grief journey.
-We take the time to get to know each individual, learn his/her story of loss, and find the best avenues for support...wherever the grief journey takes him/her.
+We have created an environment where relationships are built with each individual and family and these connections are cultivated throughout their grief journey.
+We take the time to get to know all individuals, learn their stories of loss, and find the best avenues for support...wherever the grief journey takes them.